readysetgit/Final-Project-CS484/README.md

 ### **Fahad "Consigliere" Ahmad**
 Right hand man.
 Collects resources and keeps morale high.
 Tasked with the **server side** using Node.js. <br>
 Side hustle - Being late to class.

+# Workflow strat
+1. Create tasks on github project
+2. Make branches corresponding to above tasks and merge them with the dev branch
+3. After testing dev branch, create a pull request to merge it with main branch
+4. One of the members views and approves the PR and merges it with the main branch

+## Development Tools
+- mongodb: backend
+- nodejs: server side
+- html/css/js: client side